Gardening Can Improve a Child’s Fitness and Well-Being

 Apart from all else, it’s a perfect parent/child activity

 The planter rests on two casters so an adult can move it around, but not necessarily the youngster.

 Part of the planter is a set of metal gardening tools, a watering can, a chalkboard and several handmade decals and ornaments.

 One of the best things you can do for a child is to help them discover nature; a garden is the ideal learning ground for children of all ages.
 Their experience can develop into a life-long, healthy appreciation of gardening.

 They’re curious, love to play in the dirt and like to learn by doing.

-Working in a garden, a child can experience the satisfaction of caring for something over time while observing the cycle of life firsthand.
+Working in a garden, a child can experience the satisfaction of caring for something over time while observing the life cycle firsthand.

-Gardening gives children a chance to learn valuable life skills, a subject often overlooked in a standard school curriculum.
+Gardening allows children to learn valuable life skills, a subject often overlooked in a standard school curriculum.
 Gardening is also a great way to teach environmental awareness by exploring the workings of nature.